AntoineRichard/Heron-RL-ICRA/README.md

 Python packages:
   - bottle
-  - tensorflow-gpu==2.1 or higher
+  - tensorflow-gpu==2.1 (or higher)
-  - tensorflow-probability==0.9.0 or higher
+  - tensorflow-probability==0.9.0 (or higher)
   - opencv-python
   - gym
   - pathlib
   - mock
   - dm_control

+> We were able to run this code on melodic with ampere GPUs, but you will need to compile tensorflow and tensorbaord 2.3 manually.
+If need be we can share our wheels.

 ## Models
 We are uploading them